fwdawg74/100-days-of-code/log.md

 ### Day 9: Oct 11, 2021
 **Today's Progress: Completed Class Central YouTube on Applied Accessability (Free Code Camp) "Part 2" and Responsive Web Design, started on Flex Box

 **Thought** Continued to learn more about making web site more accessible to those individuals who are disabled, the responsive web design section was ok but short.
-The Flex Box section has some good information in it and look forward to completing it tomorrow.
+The Flex Box section has some good information in it and look forward to completing it.

+### Day 10: Oct 13, 2021
+**Today's Progress: Completed Flex Box sectin in Responsive Web Design curriculum (FCC)

+**Thought** Went through the Flex Box section a bit slower this time, learned a lot about Flex and how its different attributes affects the look and feel of items on a web page.
+My plan is create a web site that will document how Flex works on a web page and how each attribute affects the elements on the page.